mreed20/balancing_via_rotations/README.md

 *T* in an exact or upper-bounded number of rotations.
 This project empirically verifies these theorems.

+I extensively use property-based testing (specifically, [jqwik](https://jqwik.net)) to test the functional correctness of my binary search tree implementation and my implementations of the tree balancing algorithms.
+Being able able to specify high-level properties that methods must have without concern for generating input data was a boon for development, and uncovered many bugs.

-Final project for the class CS583 (Analysis of Algorithms) at George Mason University.
+This was the final project for the class Analysis of Algorithms at George Mason University.

 ## Assumptions